joshrieken/plasm/README.md

 [![Build Status](https://travis-ci.org/atomic-fads/plasm.svg?branch=master)](https://travis-ci.org/atomic-fads/plasm)

-A generic composable query library for [Ecto](https://github.com/elixir-lang/ecto).
+A generic [composable query](http://blog.drewolson.org/composable-queries-ecto/) library for [Ecto](https://github.com/elixir-lang/ecto).

-:heart::heart::heart: Ecto, :cry::cry::cry: because I have to implement my own composable query functions for things like counting records, getting a random record, and whatnot in all my models/projects.
+:heart::heart::heart: Ecto, :cry::cry::cry: because I have to implement my own composable query functions for things like counting records, getting a random record and whatnot in all my models/projects.

 NO MORE.

+## Design Objectives

+[X] Work alongside `Ecto.Query` so both can be `import`ed without conflict [X] Avoid reimplementing `Ecto.Query` functionality where possible [X] Easy integration with Phoenix
+[ ] Support all databases supported by Ecto (right now, use PostgreSQL for all functionality) [ ] Permissive API (e.g., most functions that accept an atom will alternatively accept a string)

 ## Examples